 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within national guidance.
-Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge whilst on site. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
+Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge and appropriate coloured lanyard whilst on site. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance.
+Children are taught to report concerns to staff.

+• The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.